findologic/plugin-shopware-5/README.md

 1. Run `git fetch` and ensure that the release tag is available locally.
 Make sure that the file `./FinSearchUnified/plugin.xml` contains the correct version constraint.
 1. Run `./archive.sh` which will automatically create a plugin zip.
-1. Upload this version to Google Drive `Development/Modul-Entwicklung/Unified Module/Shopware` and move the old version to `alte Versionen`.
+1. Upload this version to Google Drive `Development/Plugins/Shopware/Shopware 5 DI & API Plugin` and move the old version to `alte Versionen`.
 1. Go to https://account.shopware.com and login.
 Go to `Manufacturer area > Plugins > FINDOLOGIC Search & Navigation` and select *Versions*.
 Click